-- All students are required to take P.E. - Grades are given. - Clean gym shoes, with non-markable soles, are required for all students. - Students in grades 6, 7, and 8 must wear a P.E.
-Uniform.
+- All students are required to take P.E. - Grades are given. - Clean gym shoes, with non-markable soles, are required for all students. - Students in grades 6, 7, and 8 must wear a P.E. uniform.
 Students need to wear dark colored shorts and a white or gray t-shirt. - In order to be excused from participation in physical education, a student must present an appropriate excuse from his or her parent/guardian or from a person licensed under the Medical Practice Act.
 The excuse may be based on medical or religious prohibitions.
-State law prohibits a school board from honoring parental excuses based upon a student's participation in athletic training, activities, or competitions conducted outside the auspices of the School District. - Special activities in physical education will be provided for a student whose physical or emotional condition, as determined by a person licensed under the Medical Practice Act, prevents his or her participation in the physical education course.
+An injury excuse from a parent may be accepted for up to three consecutive days beyond the injury incident.
+Past this time, an excuse because of medical reasons must include a signed statement from a person licensed under the Medical Practice Act that corroborates the medical reason for the request.
+An excuse based on religious reasons must include a signed statement from a member of the clergy that corroborates the religious reason for the request.
+Upon written notice from a student's parent/guardian, a student will be excused from engaging in the physical activity components of physical education during a period of religious fasting. - Special activities in physical education will be provided for a student whose physical or emotional condition, as determined by a person licensed under the Medical Practice Act, prevents his or her participation in the physical education course.